codecygen/104-EJS-Templating-Engine-With-MVC-MongoDBwithMongoose-SessionsandCookies-Authentication/README.md

 ./stripe login
 ```

 - When you login, since your test server is run locally on port 3000, you have to redirect incoming requests to be directed to port 3000 with this command.
+Running this command will reveal a webhook key on the command line.
+Copy this key and paste it in .env file like STRIPE_WEBHOOK_KEY.

 ```bash
 ./stripe listen --forward-to http://localhost:3000/payment-confirmation